 How the CLEP Program Works

-The College Board’s College-Level Examination Program (CLEP) has been the most widely trusted credit-by-examination program for over 50 years, accepted by 2,900 colleges and universities and administered in more than 2,000 test centers.
-Eligible test takers can also take CLEP exams with remote proctoring.
+The College Board’s College-Level Examination Program (CLEP) has been the most widely trusted credit-by-exam program for over 50 years, accepted by 2,900 colleges and universities and administered in more than 2,000 test centers.
 This rigorous program allows students from a wide range of ages and backgrounds to demonstrate their mastery of introductory college-level material and earn college credit.
 Students can earn credit for what they already know by getting qualifying scores on any of the 34 exams.

 While CLEP is sponsored by the College Board, only colleges may grant credit toward a degree.
-Not all colleges have the same CLEP policies—some colleges accept credit for a few exams, while others accept credit for all of them.
 A college often grants the same amount of credit to a student who earns satisfactory scores on a CLEP exam as it does for a student who successfully completes the related course.